 I shared this dream because in it, knowing the right hand of the invisible father is a living experience in soul.
 The effects of protection, exhilaration, flight and perspective are all present.
 Even though the Sky Father has not existed as a literal understanding since 1610, the living mythos endures.
 After dancing my first time as a Sun Dancer in 2015, I had the experience of my father, who died in 1995, coming to me as the wind.
 I experienced the person of the wind.
 Since then, for me, The wind is my father.

-4. To Celebrate and Acknowledge What Is, Was and Is Coming to Be: To truly dwell within the current cosmology, all humanity is of equal value.
+To truly dwell within the current cosmology, all humanity is of equal value.
 All life is sacred.

 The photo above is the most recent update of Galileo’s Orion sketch of 1610.
 This is the Orion Nebula, birthplace of stars.
 Those who studied this magnification using an infrared telescope are astounded by the sheer number of stars being born.
 Collectively, we have been invited into a new way of knowing that our own souls are this vast and deep.
 This is just a small installation of the revelation going on all around us since the beginning, but at a greatly increased (magnified) rate since 1610.